interledger/rafiki/docs/transaction-api.md

 ### Payment execution

-An instance acquires a lock on a payment with a `Funding` state and advances it to `Sending`.
-The STREAM will use the quote parameters acquired during the `Quoting` state.
+To send, an instance acquires a lock on a payment with a `Sending` state.

-The instance connects to the Interledger account it created via ILP-over-HTTP, and sends the payment with STREAM.
+The instance sends the payment with STREAM, which uses the quote parameters acquired during the `Quoting` state.

 After the payment completes, the instance releases the lock on the payment and advances the state depending upon the outcome: